AndrewYung724/Adaptive-Cruise-Control/README.md

 ### Cost Function

-The cost function should penalize two main phenomena:
+The cost function should penalize two main phenomena for this problem:
 1. Events where a collision is likely
 2. Deviations from our velocity setpoint